 I also have a vested interest in the future success of Malaysia because my children are growing up as Malaysians.
 I may not be able to vote but I have the skills to help Malaysian firms move from OEM to OBM, a move they must make to flourish in the new economy.
 Furthermore, technology gives me a platform to contribute.

-I enjoy Rugby, Cricket, Tennis, humour and combative conversation and good wine, preferably, but not always, in that order!
+I enjoy Rugby, Cricket, Tennis, humour and combative conversation, preferably, but not always, in that order!

 Do I miss anything about England?
 Yes, undoubtedly the summer.
 Edith Wharton sums it up best: Summer afternoon – summer afternoon; to me those have always been the two most beautiful words in the English language.